HOME INSPECTION SERVICES

 We have the know-how you need.

-We are qualified - LICENSED and CERTIFIED - to provide many different types of home inspections - condos, townhomes, one story or multi-story homes.
+Both LICENSED and CERTIFIED - to provide many different types of home inspections - condos, townhomes, one story or multi-story homes.
 Whether it is stucco covered, natural/cultured stone, brick or cement board-sided - we have the knowledge and can put it to use for you!

 We inspect a home from top to bottom, looking for irregularities - signs of moisture, improper building practices (Fernando is ICC code certified) , unsatisfactory/dangerous electrical wiring, roof problems, foundation issues - and much, much more - above and beyond the minimum requirements set forth by the Texas Real Estate Commission (License numbers TREC 2495 & 3666).

-Also, as Mold Consultants, licensed by Texas Department of Licensing and Regulations (License numbers TDLR 1002 & 1136), we keep an eye out for mold or potential wetness problems that result in mold.
-If we find visible mold, we always talk to you about it and decide together if it worth testing in a purchasing situation.
+As Mold Consultants, licensed by Texas Department of Licensing and Regulations (License numbers TDLR 1002 & 1136), we keep an eye out for mold or potential wetness problems that result in mold.
+If we find visible mold, we always talk to you about it is and decide together if it worth testing in a purchasing situation.
 (Actual cost of mold testing is additional due to lab fees.)

 Our interest in your home purchase does not end when the inspection is over.
 After producing an in-depth report with tons of photos and explanations of the problems and photos, we continue to offer support - to clarify to you, your realtor, the builder, and the homeowner.
 One thing we don't do is have pages and pages of filler data - only the items specific to THIS home will have photos/ illustrations/ diagrams to help anyone who reads the report to understand the significance.